mdn/content/files/en-us/learn_web_development/getting_started/your_first_website/creating_the_content/index.md

 If you get stuck, you can always compare your work with our [finished example code](https://github.com/mdn/beginner-html-site/blob/main/index.html) on GitHub.

 Here, we have only really scratched the surface of HTML.
-You'll learn a lot more in our [Core modules](/en-US/docs/Learn_web_development/Core).
+You'll learn a lot more in our [Structuring content with HTML](/en-US/docs/Learn_web_development/Core/Structuring_content) Core module.

 {{PreviousMenuNext("Learn_web_development/Getting_started/Your_first_website/What_will_your_website_look_like", "Learn_web_development/Getting_started/Your_first_website/Styling_the_content", "Learn_web_development/Getting_started/Your_first_website")}}